 Technical specifications:

-The "Jumbo" fire-fighting vehicle is powered by two air-cooled Deutz diesel engines installed in the rear, each with an output of 500 HP - the maximum output was 1,000 HP.
-It enabled the four-axle, almost 12 m long, 3 m wide and 4.15 m high vehicle - even with a gross vehicle weight of around 52 tons, a top speed of 107 kilometers per hour.
+The “Jumbo” fire engine is powered by two air-cooled Deutz diesel engines installed in the rear, each with an output of 500 HP - the maximum output was 1,000 HP.
+It enabled the four-axle, almost 12 m long, 3 m wide and 4.15 m high vehicle - even with the permissible total weight of approx. 52 tons a top speed of 107 kilometers per hour.

 Despite its heavy weight, the LF 1412 accelerated from 0 to 80 km in just 37 seconds.
 Or to put it another way: from the stand it was possible to cover a distance of one kilometer in 55 seconds.
 The turning circle was around 34 meters.
 The extinguishing systems were designed in such a way that, after arriving at the scene of the fire, all kinds of fires can be fought quickly and effectively by suddenly using the extinguishing agents carried.
 The fire fighting could continue unabated even after the failure of an engine, since the vehicle is still fully drivable and pumpable.
 This fact in particular was to be seen as a decisive advantage of the chosen vehicle concept.